A Machine Learning Approach to Robustly Determine Director Fields and Analyze Defects in Active Nematics: Introduction

-Alternatively, other instruments can offer more flexible control and design of the experiments, but cannot generate the corresponding orientation fields directly.
-For example, a fluorescence microscope enables direct light control \cite{zhang2021spatiotemporal, lemma2022spatiotemporal, ross2019controlling} or ATP control of the system's activities, but does not offer the capability to extract orientation fields.
-In some experiments, specialized fluorescent dyes or proteins are used to enable the visualization and tracking of microtubule movements.
-Nevertheless, such methods only provide sparse orientation information that is randomly distributed across the whole view.
-In such a situation, one would have to use traditional image processing methods to extract orientations from raw images directly from experiments, such as fluorescence images.
-Usually, an in-house method is developed using software such as MATLAB for extracting orientation fields from raw images \cite{tan2019topological, shi2013topological, blackwell2016microscopic, duclos2020topological, rezakhaniha2012experimental}.
-The methods follow a similar approach by first finding the gradient change of a raw image, then coarse grain the result and find the smallest eigenvalue.
-More details are presented in Appendix A and \citet{ellis2018curvature}.
-However, the effectiveness of this method may be limited in certain regions or images because the raw images obtained from experiments can be quite complex, containing a variety of signals caused by factors such as variations in experimental settings, noise, changes in lighting conditions, and limitations of microscopy.
+Alternatively, other instruments can offer more flexible control and design of the experiments, but cannot generate the corresponding director fields directly.
+For example, a fluorescence microscope enables direct light control \cite{zhang2021spatiotemporal, lemma2022spatiotemporal, ross2019controlling} or ATP control of the system's activities, but does not offer the capability to extract director fields.
+In some experiments, specialized fluorescent dyes or proteins are added at low concentrations to enable the visualization and tracking of individual microtubule movements.
+However, such methods only provide sparse director field information that is randomly distributed across the whole view.
+In these situations, one can use image processing methods to extract orientations from raw images directly from experiments, such as fluorescence images.
+Usually, an in-house method is developed using softwares such as MATLAB for extracting director fields from raw images \cite{tan2019topological, shi2013topological, blackwell2016microscopic, duclos2020topological, rezakhaniha2012experimental}.
+The methods follow a similar approach by first finding the gradient change of a raw image, then coarse-graining the result, and finding the smallest eigenvalue.
+More details are presented in Appendix A.1 and \citet{ellis2018curvature}.
+In this work, we use one of the existing implementations of traditional methods developed by Michael M. Norton \footnote[3]{Relevant code can be found on GitHub: \url{https://github.com/wearefor/qcon_nematicdefectfinder}}, referred to as the ``TM'' in the rest of this paper.